johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Report-Overview.md

 # Reporting Connectors

-Microsoft Edge for Business Reporting connectors enable admins to gain insights into browser-based security events with a direct connection between Edge for Business and your preferred security solution
+Microsoft Edge for Business Reporting Connectors enable admins to gain insights into browser-based security events with a direct Connection between Edge for Business and your preferred security solution

 ## Security Events

-The following security events can be enabled in a reporting connector:
+The following security events can be enabled in a reporting Connector:

 | Event Value               | Event Description                                                                                   |
 |---------------------------|------------------------------------------------------------------------------------------------------|